The Best Propane Stoves For Camping And RV Life

 When fully open the arms are 3.75 inches in diameter and 3 inches tall.

-In addition to a small cast iron skillet, we recommend using a small cook set like the Stanley Camp 24oz.
-Cook Set (click to view on Amazon) with it which is also very compact and portable.
+Besides a small cast iron skillet, we recommend using a portable cook set like the Stanley Camp 24oz.
+Cook Set (click to view on Amazon) for boiling water.

-This is an excellent portable camping stove for backpackers, hikers, van dwellers, and car campers that need something very portable and compact to cook with due to space and weight limitations.
+This is an excellent portable camping stove for backpackers, hikers, van dwellers, and car campers with space and weight limitations.

-What you have to consider is how big the pots and pans you’re going to be putting on top of the camping stove will be.
+What you have to consider is how big the pots and pans you’re going to be using with the camping stove will be.

 - Flame Control